-Gross profit for 2023 was largely flat year over year at \$478.2 million (gross margin of 10.1%) compared to \$474.7 million (gross margin of 10.3%) last year as pricing actions were offset largely by higher input costs, market headwinds and start up The Plant Protein Group is comprised of refrigerated plant protein expenses.
-Gross profit for 2023 included start-up expenses of products, premium grain-based protein, and vegan cheese prod-\$122.3 million (2022: \$545.1 million) associated with Construcucts sold to retail, foodservice and industrial channels.
-The Plant Protein Group includes the leading brands Lightlife[®] and Field tion Capital projects, which are excluded in the calculation of Roast[TM].
-Adjusted Operating Earnings.
+Gross profit for 2023 was largely flat year over year at \$478.2 million (gross margin of 10.1%) compared to \$474.7 million (gross margin of 10.3%) last year as pricing actions were offset largely by higher input costs, market headwinds and start up expenses.
+Gross profit for 2023 included start-up expenses of \$122.3 million (2022: \$545.1 million) associated with Construction Capital projects, which are excluded in the calculation of Adjusted Operating Earnings.

-Adjusted EBITDA for 2023 were \$463.0 million compared to Sales for 2023 were \$147.0 million compared to \$169.3 million \$378.7 million last year, driven by factors consistent with those last year, representing a decrease of 13.2%, or 16.3% after noted above, in addition to increased depreciation expenses excluding the impact of foreign exchange.
-The sales decline added back as a result of significant capital expansion largely was driven by lower volumes in retail and foodservice products, in London.
-Adjusted EBITDA Margin for 2023 was 9.8% compared partially offset by pricing action implemented in prior quarters to 8.2% last year, also driven by factors consistent with those to mitigate inflation. noted above.
+Adjusted EBITDA for 2023 were \$463.0 million compared to \$378.7 million last year, driven by factors consistent with those noted above, in addition to increased depreciation expenses added back as a result of significant capital expansion largely in London.
+Adjusted EBITDA Margin for 2023 was 9.8% compared to 8.2% last year, also driven by factors consistent with those noted above.